micro-manager/micro-manager/README.md

 2. Move Git bash into the repository: `cd micro-manager`
 3. Make sure any submodules are also cloned: `git submodule update --init --recursive`

 If you are working only with the source code that is publicly available then that's all.
 Some vendors do not allow us to make public device adapters written for their equipment.
-If you are part of the micro-manager group, you can get access to these "secret" device adpaters by:
+If you are part of the micro-manager group, you can get access to these "secret" device adapters by:

 1. Move Git bash into the `mmCoreAndDevices` submodule: `cd mmCoreAndDevices`
 2. Change to the "privateMain" branch: `git checkout privateMain`